enessyarali/Easy-Warehouse/DesignDocument.md

     void modifySKUitem(rfid :String, newRfid :String, newAvailable :Boolean, newDateOfStock :Date) Fetches the SKUitem from the database by calling skuItem = db.loadSKUitem(rfid), then calls skuItem.modify(...).
 Finally, if no exceptions have been raised, the changes are made persistent by calling db.updateSKUitem(skuItem).

-    void deleteSKUItem(rfid :String)
+    void deleteSKUitem(rfid :String)
+To keep the order history clear, SKUitems are never deleted: their isAvailable flag is simply put to false.
+Hence, this function fetches the SKUitem from the database by calling skuItem = db.loadSKUitem(rfid), then calls skuItem.setIsAvailable(false).
+Finally, if no exceptions have been raised, the changes are made persistent by calling db.updateSKUitem(skuItem).
-Removes the SKUitem from the database by calling db.deleteSKUitem(rfid).
-To ensure consistency, all test results --------------------------------- referring to that SKUitem are also deleted by calling db.deleteTestResult(rfid).
+However, to ensure consistency, all test results --------------------------------- referring to that SKUitem are also deleted by calling db.deleteTestResult(rfid).

 ************************* Position *************************